 Peaceful student protests in January of 1991 were brutally suppressed, with mass arrests and torture of leaders and participants.
-Scattered acts of rioting and vandalism of public buildings followed, but most dissident actions remained nonviolent.
+Scattered acts of rioting and vandalism of public buildings followed, but most dissident actions remained nonviolent (see Table 8 on page 59).
 From March 22 to March 26, 1991, urban and rural communities alike held mass pro-democracy rallies and a nationwide strike, which collectively became known as les événements ("the events") or "the March Revolution."